Comments: 1-15, 16-30, 31-45, 46

 Another catalog/internet site you may also want to check out is Volunteer Vette Products at www.volvette.com.

 My daily driver is a 77.
 Since February 2006, I've put 18,000 miles on it.
 I bought it for under $10,000 and have put about $1,500 in it, and that includes replacing a perfectly good three speed automatic transmission in favor of 700r4 for better highway RPMs.
 Remaining dollars went into a brake rebuild.
 I did replace the alternator when the voltage regulator gave out, but that's just a standard Autozone part that now has a lifetime warranty.
-The engine was a previously replaced rebuilt 350 that has far more HP than the original, but I don't drive it hard, usually suburban speeds and typical 70-80 on interstate commutes (just 2250 rpm at 75mph).
-With the OD transmission, I usually get 15-18mph, and have less in the car than I would a late model Honda Civic.
+The engine was a previously replaced rebuilt 350 that has far more HP than the original, but I don't drive it hard, usually suburban speeds and typical 70-80 on interstate commutes (just 2250 RPM at 75mph).
+With the OD transmission, I usually get 15-18 MPG, and have less in the car than I would a late model Honda Civic.

-After 18,000 miles, I have a little chatter starting in the rearend, so that'll be a project at some point this year.
+After 18,000 miles, I have a little chatter starting in the rear end, so that'll be a project at some point this year.
 I try to do as much of the work myself, which greatly cuts costs.
-Another good thing about it is that after I've put 50,000 to 60,000 miles on this car, It'll still be worth more than I paid for it.
+Another good thing about it is that after I've put 50,000 to 60,000 miles on this car, it'll still be worth more than I paid for it.

 I bought a 69 vette complete car it has a 396 it came out with a 350 but it has 4 speed trans the windshield frame needs replacing I gave 500.00 dollars for it.